 Here at And Other Stories, we don’t believe in getting work for free, but as a small publisher we don’t have the resources to pay as many interns as we would love to have work and learn with us.
 Instead, we provide placements for those who can gain funding specifically for the work they will be doing with us.
-Most universities have appropriate schemes in place so please check out what there is available for you.
-If you study in Sheffield (local to us), you might be able to apply for Sheffield Hallam’s Graduate Internship Scheme or a Santander Internship through the University of Sheffield.
-The Santander Internship has partner universities throughout the UK, so your institution may offer the same opportunity.
+Most universities have appropriate schemes in place so please check out what is available for you.
+If you study in Sheffield (local to us), you might be able to apply for Sheffield Hallam’s Graduate Internship Scheme.

 Every year we will also recruit one person from a background less represented in publishing to their first publishing job.
 Keep an eye on our monthly newsletter, where we also advertise other people’s Northern publishing jobs each month.